yiisoft/di/README.md

 ## Using service providers

-A service provider is a special class that is responsible for providing complex services or groups of dependencies for the container and extensions of existed services.
+A service provider is a special class that is responsible for providing complex services or groups of dependencies for the container and extensions of existing services.

-Service providers extend from `Yiisoft\Di\Contracts\ServiceProviderInterface` and must contain a `getDefinitions()` and `getExtensions()` methods.
-It should only provide things for the container and therefore only contain code that is related to this task.
-It should *never* implement any business logic or other functionality like environment bootstrap or DB changes.
+A provider should extend from `Yiisoft\Di\Contracts\ServiceProviderInterface` and must contain a `getDefinitions()` and `getExtensions()` methods.
+It should only provide services for the container and therefore should only contain code that is related to this task.
+It should *never* implement any business logic or other functionality such as environment bootstrap or applying changes to database.

 A typical service provider could look like: